AmaduBarie/DSTI--code-challenge-4/README.md

 npm start

-this is a full working of the project https://amadubarie-dsti-code-challenge-4.zeet.app/
+this is a full working verson of the project https://amadubarie-dsti-code-challenge-4.zeet.app/